Natural Bridges State Marine Reserve: Habitat and wildlife

 Dramatic wave-cut platforms, exposed rocky cliffs, salt marsh, and sandy and rocky shores provide habitat for a wide range of species that inhabit Natural Bridges.
 These habitats include sandy beach, rocky intertidal, and surfgrass.

 Recreation and nearby attractions

 Adjacent to the SMR is Natural Bridges State Beach which features tidepools and the Monarch Butterfly Natural Preserve.
 The Monarch Grove is home to migrating monarch butterflies from mid-October through the end of February.
 Docent-led butterfly, tidepool, and nature trail tours are available.

 Also adjacent is Wilder Ranch State Park, which has 34 mi of hiking, biking, and equestrian trails.
 Historic farm buildings have been restored and the park conducts tours and living history demonstrations.

-The University of California at Santa Cruz's Long Marine Laboratory and its public aquarium, the Seymour Marine Discovery Center, are also adjacent.
+The University of California, Santa Cruz's Long Marine Laboratory and its public aquarium, the Seymour Marine Discovery Center, are also adjacent.
 Long Marine Laboratory is an oceanside research and educational facility.
 Limited tours are available.

 California's government encourages recreational and educational uses of the ocean and the marine protected areas.
 Activities such as kayaking, diving, snorkeling, and swimming are allowed unless otherwise restricted.